Glossary

 ---|---|

-People Picker | A native control in Teams platform to search and select people, which can be integrated in web apps, Adaptive Cards, and more. |
+People picker | A native control in Teams platform to search and select people, which can be integrated in web apps, Adaptive Cards, and more. |

 Permission | While authentication and providing access token for app user, a client application gains access to a resource server by declaring permission requests.
 Two types are available, Delegated permissions and Application permissions.
-See also: Scope; SSO; Authentication flow |
+See also: Scope; SSO; Authentication flow; Authorization |

-Personal app | A personal app is a Teams application with a personal scope.
+Personal tab | A personal tab is also known as static tab.
+A personal (static) tab is a Teams application with a personal scope.
 It focuses on interactions with a single user.
 It can be a conversational bot to engage in one-to-one conversations with a user or a personal tab providing an embedded web experience, or both.
-See also: Shared app; Static app |
+See also: Shared app; Static tab |

 Power Virtual Agents | A no-code, guided graphical interface solution that empowers every member of your team to create rich, conversational chat bots that easily integrate with the Teams platform. |